How This Partnered Sex Toy Can Make Your Orgasms Way More Intense

-As Beyoncé famously put it: "If you like it, then you should have put a ring on it."
-While Bey was referring to putting an engagement ring on a single lady, the same advice might apply for penises and cock rings.
-A cock ring is pretty much what it sounds like: a pliable ring that's placed on the base of a penis or dildo in order to enhance and sustain an erection or provide clitoral stimulation, says Patti Britton, PhD, clinical sexologist.
+A cock ring is pretty much what it sounds like: a ring that's placed around the base of a penis in order to enhance and sustain an erection or provide clitoral stimulation, says Patti Britton, PhD, clinical sexologist.

+Textured or vibrating varieties can also be used on dildos for a more intense experience.

+Textured or vibrating varieties can also be used on dildos for a more intense experience.

 To understand why theses rings are more than just sex accessories, though, you first need to understand how erections work.
 When a person with a penis becomes aroused, blood flow to the penis increases, which causes the shaft to swell (a.k.a. become "hard"), says Aleece Fosnight, MSPAS, PA-C, a urology physician assistant and AASECT-certified sexuality counselor and educator.
 By constricting the shaft, cock rings prevent the back-flow of the blood, so blood can still rush into the penis, but the blood flowing out is restricted by the ring — which keeps the penis "hard" for longer than it otherwise would be, according to Fosnight.
 "So essentially, the ring can be placed as soon as intimacy occurs and will help to keep and build a larger erection," she says.

-Note: This article was originally published in February 2019 and has been updated.